MedleyHealth/TypeAssist/README.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MedleyHealth/TypeAssist)

 # Type Assist
-Type Assist is an embeddable element for text completion.
+Type Assist is an industry-agnostic, embeddable element for text completion.
 That is it offers text suggestions as users type.
 The user hits the tab key to accept the suggestion.
 It requires use of a GPU for acceptable inference times.
 The two major objectives of this library are to fine tune pre-trained language models and to serve predictions from those models via a medium such as a broswer.

 We plan to extend the library to use federated learning during the model training process.
 Doing so will maintain the privacy of users while creating a better collective model.